grafana/x-ray-datasource/README.md

 The `Application Signals: Services` dashboard can be imported from the datasource and is set up to fetch Services and the accompanied metrics for user selected Application Signals and CloudWatch data sources.
 This dashboard allows you to select Services, Service Operations, and Service Dependencies to display the associated CloudWatch metrics.

-To use this board you must have Application Signals enabled in your CloudWatch account and select the appropriate X-Ray and CloudWatch data sources and region in the dashboard variables.
+To use this board you must have Application Signals enabled in your CloudWatch account and select the appropriate Application Signals and CloudWatch data sources and region in the dashboard variables.

 More information about Application Signals and enabling it in AWS can be found in the [AWS docs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Application-Monitoring-Sections.html).